dharmab/8492sqdn.net/content/guides/hotas/index.md

 ### Thrustmaster TPR

-Far too expensive - for this price, you can buy Slaw Device pedals and get a superior product.
+Far too expensive - for this price, you can buy Slaw Device pedals and get a far superior product.

 ![](images/tpr.webp)